 History and Heritage of Modern American Square Dancing: A summary of the essays by Dorothy Shaw, Bob Osgood and Kenny Reese.

-National Folk Dance Effort On Hold: United Square Dancers of America National Folk Dance Committee.
+National Folk Dance Effort Moves Forward: We're On Our Way Now, So Let's Make a Lot of Noise!: United Square Dancers of America National Folk Dance Committee.

 The Square Dance Legislation Collection: American Folklife Center 1984/024, Compiled by Michelle Forner, Library of Congress, Washington DC, December 1994

 Official website: Missouri Federation of Square & Round Dance Clubs, Inc.

 State dances: Complete list of official state dances from NETSTATE.COM

 More symbols & emblems: Complete list of official Missouri state symbols from NETSTATE.COM.